Umesh080797668/teacher/QUICK_START_UPDATES.md

 flutter build apk --release
 ```

-### 3. Upload to MEGA
+### 3. Create GitHub Release

+- Go to your GitHub repo → Releases → Create new release
+- Tag: `v1.0.1`
-- Upload the new APK to MEGA
+- Upload the new APK file
+- Publish release
-- Get the public download link
+- Copy the new download URL

 ### 4. Update JSON